 A style anyone with natural hair can do that is both elegant and super easy.

-If you have medium-length hair that is too long to just leave alone but too short to do a full updo, try this half updo with slight waves.
+If you have medium-length hair that is too long to just leave alone but too short to do a full updo, try this half-up half-down style with flipped out ends.

 Dress up a ponytail by wrapping a braid around where you would tie up your hair.